DimVai/dim-state/README.md

 This, will create a **public Object** named `State` or `window.State`.

-*As an alternative* (not recommended for now), you can import the `dim-state-module.js` (located in folder 4) *as a module*, but its functionality is not tested or supported fully.
-This way, you can also change the name of the public Object
+*As an alternative* (not recommended for now), you can import the `dim-state-module.js` (located in folder 4) *as a module*, but its functionality is not fully tested or supported.
+This way, you can also change the name of the State Object:
 ```JavaScript
     import StateWithWhateverNameYouWant from './dim-state-module.js';
 ```